-How to Set Up a Bitcoin Savings Account for Your Child
+Bitcoin Savings Account for Your Child

 There's no “Bitcoin savings account” the way there's a bank savings account.
 No FDIC insurance.
 No guaranteed interest rate.
 What people actually mean when they search for this: a way to regularly buy and hold Bitcoin for their kid, ideally with some structure around it.

 A Bitcoin savings plan for a child is three things bolted together: a recurring buy schedule on an exchange like River (0% fee on recurring buys1), a hardware wallet for custody, and a plan for when you'll hand the keys to your child.
 You can start with as little as $5/week.
+Think of it as the kid layer of the family Bitcoin treasury: small enough to survive mistakes, structured enough to teach long-term ownership.

 What are you actually building?